imvu/apache-sass/README.md

 sudo dpkg -i libapache2-mod-sass_1.0.2_amd64.deb
 ```

-Next, you will want to configure the apache module.
-By creating a sass.conf file in /etc/apache2/mods-available.
+Next, configure the apache module by creating a sass.conf file in /etc/apache2/mods-available.
 It should look something like this.

 ```
 AddHandler sass .css